-Supported by PCMIS and developed for NHS professionals: find out how you and your team can benefit from Resilience Hubs and develop new wellbeing focused strategies to improve your long term mental health support.
+On-demand and supported by PCMIS and developed for NHS professionals, find out how you and your team can benefit from Resilience Hubs and develop new wellbeing focused strategies to improve your long term mental health support.

 How to support your staff and their families’ wellbeing

 Learn from the UK’s first Resilience Hub and find out how you can access and engage with mental health support, and develop similar support services to meet NHS England and NHS Improvement’s guidelines.
 Key learning outcomes: